elephantscale/es-training-new/elastic/ernesto-elastic-slides/Elasticsearch-02.md

 * multiple-indices:
   - with time-based data, you can have one index per time frame
   - common strategy for log data where you usually just  want current data, but don't want to delete old data  either
-  - again you can use index aliases, ie “logs_current”,  “last_3_months”, to point to specific indices as they rotate
+  - again you can use index aliases, ie "logs_current",  "last_3_months", to point to specific indices as they rotate

 ---